JBlitzar/code-completion/NOTES.md

       - Fill in outline

 - Wednesday apr 23

   - Quick entry, line 1024 !
   - <img src="readme-imgs/v30-v3-v4.png" style="width: 30%">
   - <img src="readme-imgs/v30-v3-v4-topk.png" style="width: 30%">
   - The second one is interesting because there was some overtaking.
 Several other metrics looked like the first.
 Finally, noop did best. :\(

+- Tue may 6
+  - Something today and then there will be nothing for two weeks because I will be away.
+Mostly doing some work in the doc, actually writing the paper.
+I'll put the PDF here one day, of course.
+Maybe it's all just very silly.
+My results show that it doesn't work, and it's not even unique because that's what the last guy came across.
+What more can you do?
+I am trying, hoping, dreaming of contributing meaningfully to the world, and I thought that this might be a chance.
+It's a start.
+It's something.
+It's not nothing.
+Plus, it's interesting to write a paper, and I did make a transformer, if nothing else.
+It's all about learning.
+And I did learn today.
+One day it'll all come together.
+I can report on these results.
+And I really hope I get in because it would suck if I didn't, especially with the 75% acceptance rate.
+So I do that, and then what?
+Several months of review later, I have a paper under my name.
+That's cool, at least.
+I don't know, but I guess this is what I'm doing.